ChemistryFind a programme

 - Supramolecular and Mechanistic Chemistry

-Researchers in the School of Chemistry are engaged in a number of collaborative centres and research institutes, with broader engagement from researchers across the Faculty of Science, the University and beyond.
+Researchers in the School of Chemistry are engaged in a number of collaborative centres and research institutes, including the Cabot Institute and BrisSynBio, with broader engagement from researchers across the Faculty of Science, the University and beyond.

 Many of our PhD graduates are successful in securing postdoctoral positions at universities in the UK and abroad.
 A PhD in chemistry is valued in many employment sectors worldwide, including pharmaceutical sciences, polymers, coatings, agrochemicals, instrumentation manufacturers and management consultancy.
 Your skills will be in high demand from the chemical and allied industries, as well as the public sector.

 Professor Varinder Aggarwal, (Professor), Acyclic stereocontrol; Catalytic asymmetric synthesis; Organometallic chemistry; Organosulfur chemistry

 Professor Neil Allan, (Professor), Computational solid state chemistry; Molecular similarity; Simulations and electronic structure of ceramics and minerals

 Dr Chris Arthur, (Research Fellow), Biological Mass Spectrometry; Biosynthesis of polyketides and fatty acids